PGA Championship: How to watch featured groups, tee times, weather delays, more - PGA TOUR

 Looking back at Scottie Scheffler’s emotional PGA Championship victory

-The second major championship of the season is here and there’s plenty to be excited about as the PGA TOUR returns to Aronimink Golf Club just outside of Philadelphia.

-Defending champion and world No. 1 Scottie Scheffler looks to go back-to-back at the PGA Championship after his five-shot victory last spring.
-There is no shortage of chasers ready to try to claim their own Wanamaker Trophy this week, including all 50 of the top 50 players in the Official World Golf Ranking.
+Alex Smalley and Maverick McNealy sit atop the leaderboard at 4 under heading into the weekend at Aronimink Golf Club.
+Among the players tied at 3 under is Chris Gotterup, already a two-time winner this season, who posted a second-round 65, the low round of the day.
+Also in the chase pack are Scottie Scheffler, Justin Thomas and Cameron Young at 2 under.
+Rory McIlroy rebounded with a 67 to get to 1 over.

-Here's everything you need to know to follow the action this week.
+Here's everything you need to know to follow the action the rest of the week.

 How to follow (all times ET)